ampapacek/MorphemeOrigin/README.md

 ## Evaluation

-The main evaluation computes an F1 score between predicted and target etymology sets for each morph and then averages across morphs.
+The main evaluation computes an F1 score between the predicted and gold etymology sets for each morph and then averages these scores across all morphs.

 Additional reported views include:

+- `accuracy_instance`, which requires an exact match of the predicted etymology set for a morph
+- `f1score_micro`, computed over all predicted and gold labels together
-- separate scores for categories such as native vs. borrowed
+- separate scores for native and borrowed morphs
+- grouped F1 by morph text, where identical morph strings are aggregated before averaging
+- morph-type split scores for roots, derivational affixes, and inflectional affixes
+- train-seen vs. train-unseen split scores when a training annotation file is provided to [`src/evaluate_predictions.py`](./src/evaluate_predictions.py)
-- relative error reduction against the dummy baseline
+- relative error reduction against the dummy baseline in the `main.py` experiment pipeline

-- grouped F1 by morph text
+The automatic evaluation inside [`src/llm_predict.py`](./src/llm_predict.py) prints and appends only the compact subset of metrics.
+For the fuller report, especially morph-type split scores, evaluate the saved prediction file explicitly with [`src/evaluate_predictions.py`](./src/evaluate_predictions.py).

 ## Project Context